 + PRO: Outstanding communications infrastructure

-Almost everyone has a smartphone and it's easy to keep in touch.
-Internet enters most homes via super high-speed fibre optic.
+Almost everyone has a smartphone, and keeping in touch is easy.
+The internet enters most homes via super high-speed fibre optic.
 Even after the earthquake of March 2011, the networks were still up and running.
 Nothing ever seems to break.

 - CON: Time zone

 For the typical expat from Europe or America, the time zone difference to Japan is about as hard as it can be.
 Eight hours between London or California and 11 hours to New York can make work schedules problematic.
-Organising Skype sessions with family back home is something to be planned rather than a spontaneous chat.
+Skype sessions with family back home should be planned instead of spontaneous chats.

 Culture shock in Japan